yufanghou/yufanghou.github.io/_pages/about.md

 ## News

+- 08/2026 Five papers have been accepted at EMNLP 2026 Main Conference and Findings.

-- 08/2026 I will serve as a senior area chair at EACL 2027.
+- 08/2026 I will serve as a senior area chair at EACL 2027 and NAACL 2027.

 - 07/2026 I'll co-organize [KEIR 2026 (the third workshop on Knowledge-Enhanced Information Retrieval, co-located at CIKM 2026)](https://keir-workshop.github.io/).